Generalized quantifier: Non-monotone GQs

-The first sentence doesn't entail the second.
-The fact that the number of students that ran is exactly three doesn't entail that each of these students ran fast, so the number of students that did that can be smaller than 3.
-Conversely, the second sentence doesn't entail the first.
+The first sentence does not entail the second.
+The fact that the number of students that ran is exactly three does not entail that each of these students ran fast, so the number of students that did that can be smaller than 3.
+Conversely, the second sentence does not entail the first.
 The sentence exactly three students ran fast can be true, even though the number of students who merely ran (i.e. not so fast) is greater than 3.

 The lambda term for the (complex) determiner exactly three is the following.
 It says that the cardinality of the intersection between the two sets equals 3.

 Conservativity

 A determiner D is said to be conservative if the following equivalence holds:

 For example, the following two sentences are equivalent.